Updated on 2026-02-26

 Planning MIG work on mild steel?
-Here’s what C25 (75% argon / 25% CO₂) will really cost, plus refill options, typical settings, and safety notes.
+Here’s what C25 (75% argon / 25% CO₂) will really cost you.
+I’ll cover refill options, typical settings, and some safety notes too.

-As of November 6, 2025 (U.S.), a new 125 CF C25 cylinder typically runs in the mid-$300s when purchased filled, while contents-only refills or exchanges often fall around $75–$80.
-Actual prices vary by supplier, region, and fees (e.g., hazmat/handling).
+As of February 26, 2026 (U.S.), a new 125 CF C25 cylinder typically runs in the mid-$300s when purchased filled.
+Contents-only refills or exchanges often fall around $75–$80.
+Actual prices vary by supplier, region, and fees like hazmat or handling.
 Owning larger cylinders reduces long-term cost per cubic foot.

 Key takeaways

-• Typical indoor flow rate with C25 is ~20–25 CFH; many guides recommend 25–35 CFH for short-circuit; raise toward 30–35 CFH if you see drafts or porosity.
+- Typical indoor flow rate with C25 is 20–25 CFH.
+Many guides suggest 25–35 CFH for short-circuit mode.
+Bump it up to 30–35 CFH if you notice drafts or porosity.

 The Cost of 75/25 Welding Gas

-When considering the cost of 75/25 welding gas, factor both the initial purchase and refill/exchange expenses.
 A filled 125 CF C25 cylinder is commonly priced in the mid-$300s range.
-Refills or contents-only exchanges are often around $75–$80 for a #4/125 CF bottle, with local variance and potential hazmat/handling fees.
+Refills or contents-only exchanges are often around $75–$80 for a #4/125 CF bottle.
+Prices vary locally, and you might see hazmat or handling fees.

-If you compare with smaller tanks (e.g., 40 CF), you’ll notice that similar refill fees mean larger tanks usually deliver better long-term value on a cost-per-CF basis.
+If you compare with smaller tanks like 40 CF, you’ll notice that similar refill fees mean larger tanks usually deliver better long-term value on a cost-per-CF basis.

 Common Welding Gases and Their Uses

 The 75% argon / 25% CO₂ gas blend, known as C25, is widely used for MIG welding on mild steel.
-Argon provides an inert atmosphere and smoother arc for cleaner welds; CO₂ increases heat and penetration versus pure argon.
+Argon provides an inert atmosphere and smoother arc for cleaner welds.
+CO₂ increases heat and penetration versus pure argon.
 Compared with straight CO₂, C25 typically reduces spatter and improves bead appearance.
+For more details, see Lincoln Electric’s guide on shielding gases.

-Typical flow rate: start around 20–25 CFH indoors; many manufacturer guides recommend 25–35 CFH for short-circuit; increase toward 30–35 CFH if you see porosity or feel drafts.
+Typical flow rate: start around 20–25 CFH indoors.
+Many manufacturer guides recommend 25–35 CFH for short-circuit.
+Increase toward 30–35 CFH if you see porosity or feel drafts.
+Check out Miller Electric’s MIG welding basics for more on settings.

 Tank Costs and Refill Expenses

 Initial tank prices vary by brand and vendor.
-Refills/exchanges are highly regional—call ahead for local quotes and fees.
+Refills and exchanges are highly regional.
+Call ahead for local quotes and fees.

-Policy note: many suppliers now prefer exchange over on-the-spot refills, and some are strict about hydrotest dates/markings.
+Policy note: many suppliers now prefer exchange over on-the-spot refills, and some are strict about hydrotest dates and markings.
 Verify their practice before buying a cylinder online.

 Example price: 125 CF C25 cylinder (filled) · Example contents price: #4/125 CF exchange